dmitryiblv/sample-event-data-bus/README.md

 ### A simple emulation sample for "High-load pattern: Event Data Bus"

-Pattern concepts are:<br>
+Pattern idea is:<br>
 - Producer does not wait for the Consumer.<br>
 - Producers do not block each other in most operations.
 Sync (lock/unlock) only per Bus key (cell).<br>
 - Consumers do not block each other.<br>
-- Consumer waits on read only when Bus key is write-busy by Producer
+- Consumer waits on read only when Bus key is write-busy by Producer.
+As read operation is faster, than write, so Consumer keeps up with the Producer.

 ### Benchmarks